dhineshp565/ONT_targseq/README.md

 # ONT_targseq
 Pipeline for reference based consensus generation and typing for targeted amplicon sequencing using Oxford nanopore sequencing

-Requires input directory with sub-directories with fastq files, reference sequence (fasta) and primer bed file with primer coordinates
-Outputs consensus sequences, kraken, krona and multiqc report. conda or docker needs to be installed
+Requires input directory with sub-directories with fastq file  and a reference sequence (fasta) Outputs consensus sequences, kraken, krona and multiqc report. conda or docker needs to be installed